baleada/docs/src/prose/features/extensions/description.md

 ## Create a description
 :::

-To wire up an accessible description, call the `useDescription` function, which accepts one parameters:
+To wire up an accessible description, call the `useDescription` function, which requires one parameter:

 ::: ariaDescription="useDescription parameters" classes="wide-4"
 | Parameter | Type | Required | Description |